 Having established that you should learn Dutch, now the question is how.
 The good news is that there is no single ‘right’ way to learn a language, as there are various learning routes available.
 Some are time-tested and others, like Babbel, harness the power of technology, combining this delivery method with advanced teaching methodologies for accelerated learning.
 With so many ways to learn how to speak Dutch, it’s good to be open-minded about the learning mode that will take you to your goals in the shortest possible time.

-There are so many courses available at universities, colleges, adult learning centres and summer schools.
+Enrol in professional language classes There are so many courses available at universities, colleges, adult learning centres and summer schools.
 These offer the advantage of face-to-face tuition, and teachers who may be native Dutch speakers.
 These courses often offer immersive learning, as described above, and this is a great way to rapidly develop your abilities and confidence.
-Do your research carefully if this is of interest, as the quality of individual courses varies.
-Look for courses which are accredited and which have recognisable language qualifications attached.
-Read student reviews and look at the experience of the tutors and language teachers.
-This can be an expensive option, sometimes involving accommodation and travel, so satisfy yourself that you will get to really learn Dutch to your desired level before you splash out.
-Similarly, you can also look for a 1-2-1 tutor, and either meet face-to-face or via Skype for your Dutch tuition.
+Research carefully, however, as the quality of courses can vary greatly.

-Which of these methods do you think will personally work for you?
-Most individuals will have their own preferred learning style when it comes to learning the Dutch language, and for the best results, will mix the techniques above.
-Babbel, our app, combines a number of these themes and methods in one place, with its unique, scientific method and course content giving you the ability to learn quickly in a highly immersive style.
-It is also available at the touch of a button whenever you have some free time - whilst commuting on the train, during a lunch break or in the evening when winding down.
+Which of these methods will work for you?
+Babbel combines a number of these themes and methods in one place, with its unique, scientific method and course content giving you the ability to learn quickly in immersive manner.

-The Babbel method is famous worldwide for its effectiveness and is already the preferred learning route for 5 million global users, as well as being highly affordable.
-Our didactic method has been created through the most rigorous academic research, using cherry-picked language coaching strategies that have survived the test of time.
-This results in a powerful language curriculum that is available at the tap of a finger, 24/7, taking you from zero to hero in no time at all!
-Even better, there are 14 learning languages to choose from and 9 display languages, so you really can become a polymath and a true global citizen.
+Reknowned for its effectiveness, the Babbel method is the preferred learning route for 5 million global users.
+Our didactic method has been created through the most rigorous academic research.
+This results in a powerful language curriculum that is available 24/7, taking you from zero to hero in no time.

-However you learn Dutch, why not start your new language today and discover a fascinating new world of greater opportunities - and a happier brain as you take on an exciting new mental challenge.
-Whether you are looking for a new job, the chance to travel, or a broader social life (not to mention the chance to find love with a Nederlander) - it’s time to learn Dutch and broaden your horizons in the process!
-Get started today and you will never look back…
+Curious?
+Why not start your language learning journey today and discover a fascinating world of opportunities.
+Whether you are looking for a new job, the chance to travel, or a broader social life - it’s time to learn Dutch and broaden your horizons in the process!